tedeh/jayson/README.md

 ### Forking

-It is possible (and _simple_) to create automatic forks with jayson using the node.js `child_process` core library.
+It is possible to create automatic forks with jayson using the node.js `child_process` core library.
 This might be used for expensive or blocking calculations and to provide some separation from the main server thread.

 The forking server class is available as `jayson.Server.Fork` and takes a file as the first option.
 This file will be require'd by jayson and should export any methods that are to be made available to clients.